mrchnk/cvs.nvim/README.md

     :CVSLog -d ">1 week ago"

-This will show changes during July 2023 for files README.md and LICENSE
+This will show changes during July 2023 for files README.md and LICENSE:

     :CVSLog -d 2023-07-01>2023-08-01 README.md LICENSE

-This will show changes by mrchnk or nikolai older than 1 year in folder plugin
+This will show changes by mrchnk or nikolai older than 1 year in folder
+plugin:

     :CVSLog -A mrchnk -A nikolai -d "<1 year ago" plugin/

 Mappings:

-* `<CR>` to open diff Telescope for diff of selected commit
+* `<CR>` to open diff for selected commit
 * `<leaeder>d` to compare two checked revisions or one checked revision with current selected one